-It can be seen that there were 110 claims in the six year period in relation to pedestrians on footway.
-That means that on average there were under 20 claims per annum amounting to an average cost of just over £49,000 per annum.
+It can be seen that there were 106 claims in the six year period in relation to pedestrians on footway.
+That means that on average there were under 20 claims per annum amounting to an average cost of just under £27,400 per annum.
 This figure includes claims on all footways - including those which are currently inspected on a monthly or 3 monthly basis.
-It is worth noting that both number of footway claims and total experience has reduced since the last time the policy was reviewed in December 2015.
+It is worth noting that both the number of footway claims and total expense has reduced since the last time the policy was reviewed in December 2018.

-Current resources for safety inspection amount to 2.0FTEs and one vehicle.
+Current resources for safety inspection amount to 4.0FTEs and two vehicles.
 It is estimated that to provide the coverage of the entire footway network in line with the code of practice guidance would require an additional 2.0FTEs and one additional vehicle.
 This is estimated to cost an additional £77,000 per annum.

 The undertaking of inspections on link and local access footways in line with the SCOTS recommendations would be expected to reduce the claims experience to some degree.
 However, many of the footway claims occur in areas where there is already a proactive inspection regime.
-Therefore, introducing a proactive regime on lower tier footways would be expected to result in a reduction in claims experience of considerably less than £49,000 per annum.
+Therefore, introducing a proactive regime on lower tier footways would be expected to result in a reduction in claims experience of considerably less than £27,400 per annum.
 It is clear that the cost of providing a full proactive inspection regime would be considerably greater than the estimated reduction in claims cost associated with providing the service.